-This guest post was written by Dana Smith, Berkeley mom to a third grader and sixth grader, and head of PR for Sunset Magazine.
+I want to thank Sunset Magazine for the tour of their Menlo Park estate.
+This guest post was written by Dana Smith, Berkeley mom to a fourth grader and seventh grader, and head of PR for Sunset Magazine.

 My kids’ favorite things to see, do, and taste at Celebration Weekend